heliosdesign/helios-audio-mixer/README.md

 #### Props

-to Kevin Ennis for his excellent [Mix.js](https://github.com/kevincennis/Mix.js), which we based this library on when we started writing it (quite a while ago).
+to Kevin Ennis for his excellent [Mix.js](https://github.com/kevincennis/Mix.js), which we based this library on when we started working on this web audio stuff a couple years ago.

 #### Resources